 Figure 7.2.7-1: MBS service area update procedure for multicast

-This procedure is triggered by the MB-SMF receiving the updated service area for MBS, see clauses 7.1.1.6 and 7.1.1.7.
+This procedure is triggered by the MB-SMF receiving the updated service area for multicast MBS session, see clauses 7.1.1.6 and 7.1.1.7.

 1. The AF providing the updated service area may also inform UEs at application level about the new service area via a service announcement.
 If a UE is located in a radio cell which was previously outside the service area and is now inside the updated service area, the UE may join the multicast service.

-Steps 3 to 7 are optional and can be omitted.
-However, they allow to terminate data transmission towards cells served by the RAN node previously in the multicast service area and now outside the updated multicast service area as quickly as possible.
+2. [Conditional] This step is optional and can be omitted.
+However, it allows to terminate data transmission towards cells served by the RAN node previously in the multicast service area and now outside the updated multicast service area as quickly as possible.

+Same as described in steps 2-6 with the difference that the MB-SMF includes the new MBS service area in the N2 SM information.
+The AMF sends the N2 SM information to those NG-RAN nodes serving the multicast MBS session.